 Cash Used in Operating Activities.
-Net cash used in operating activities was \$15.7 million for the year ended December 31, 2016, compared to net cash used in operating activities of \$15.2 million for the year ended December 31, 2015.
-The net increase of \$0.5 million in cash used in operating activities for the year ended December 31, 2016 as compared to the same period in 2015 was primarily related to an increase of \$1.4 million in cash used to fund our net loss, partially offset by an increase of approximately \$0.7 million in cash provided by operating assets and liabilities, as well as an increase of \$0.2 million in adjustments to reconcile net loss to net cash used in operating activities primarily related to stock compensation expense, depreciation expense, and non-cash interest expense.
+Net cash used in operating activities was \$19.7 million for the year ended December 31, 2017, compared to net cash used in operating activities of \$15.7 million for the year ended December 31, 2016.
+The net increase of \$4.0 million in cash used was primarily related to an increase of \$3.2 million in cash used to fund our net loss, as well as a decrease of \$0.6 million in net cash provided by operating assets and liabilities and a net decrease of \$0.2 million in non-cash expenses primarily related to stock-based compensation expense.

 Cash Used in Investing Activities.
-Net cash used in investing activities of approximately \$451,000 and \$165,000 during the years ended December 31, 2016 and 2015, respectively, was related to the acquisition of fixed assets.
+Net cash used in investing activities of approximately \$1,400,000 and \$451,000 during the years ended December 31, 2017 and 2016, respectively, was related to purchases of fixed assets.

 Cash Provided by Financing Activities.
-Net cash provided by financing activities was \$11.9 million for the year ended December 31, 2015, compared to net cash provided by financing activities of \$18.8 million for the year ended December 31, 2015.
-Our primary sources of cash from financing during the year ended December 31, 2015 consisted of proceeds from our public offering in February 2015 and the exercise of common stock warrants sold in that offering.
-Our primary sources of cash from financing during the year ended December 31, 2015 consisted of \$9.0 million in net proceeds from our public offering in Cotober 2016 and May 2016, respectively, as well as \$0.5 million in proceeds from the sale of common stock to Aspire Capital under our then-existing common stock purchase agreement, which was partially offset by \$1.8 million of principal payments made on indebtedness.
+Net cash provided by financing activities was \$18.6 million for the year ended December 31, 2017, compared to net cash provided by financing activities of \$11.9 million for the year ended December 31, 2016.
+Our primary sources of cash from financing activities during the year ended December 31, 2017 consisted of \$8.6 million, \$2.0 million and \$2.9 million in net proceeds from our offerings in March, August and December 2017, respectively, as well as proceeds of \$7.5 million from the exercise of common stock warrants sold in our offering in October 2016, which were partially offset by \$2.6 million of principal payments made on indebtedness.
+Our primary sources of cash from financing activities during the year ended December 31, 2016 related to \$9.0 million and \$4.3 million in net proceeds from our offset by \$1.8 million of principal payments made on indebtedness.

-Capital Resources and Expenditure Requirements
+Liquidity, Capital Resources and Expenditure Requirements

 We expect to continue to incur substantial operating losses in the future.
-It may take several years to achieve positive operational cash flow or we may not ever achieve positive operational cash flow.
+It may take several years to achieve positive operational cash flow, or we may not ever achieve positive operational cash flow.
 We expect that we will use the net proceeds from our sale of equity securities, if any, cash received from the licensing of our technology, if any, and our revenues from operations to hire sales and marketing personnel, support increased sales and marketing activities, fund further research and development, clinical utility studies and future enhancements of our assays, acquire equipment, implement automation and scale our capabilities to prepare for significant assay volume, for general corporate purposes and to fund ongoing operations and the expansion of our business, including the increased costs associated with expanded commercial activities.
-We may also use the net proceeds from our sale of equity securities, if any, to acquire or invest in businesses, technologies, services or products, although we do not have any current blans to do so.
+We may also use the net proceeds from our sale of equity securities, if any, cash received from the licensing of our technology, if any, and our revenues from operations to acquire or invest in businesses, technologies, services or products, although we do not have any current plans to do so.

-As of December 31, 2016, our cash totaled \$4.6 million, and our outstanding net indebtedness totaled \$4.4 million.
+As of December 31, 2017, our cash totaled \$2.1 million, and our outstanding net indebtedness totaled \$3.1 million.
 While we currently are in the commercialization stage of operations, we have not yet achieved profitability and anticipate that we will continue to incur net losses for the foreseeable future.
-Management expects that we will need additional financing to execute on our current or future business strategies beyond July 2017.
+We have determined that there is substantial doubt about our ability to continue as a going concern for the one-year period following the date that our financial statements for the year ended December 31, 2017 were issued, and we expect that we will need additional financing to execute on our current or future business strategies beyond August 2018.